grafana/agent/docs/sources/flow/reference/components/remote.git.md

 # remote.git

 `remote.git` retrieves the content of file stored in a git repository and exposes it to other components.
-The repo is polled for changes so that the most recent content is always available.
+The repo is polled for changes so that the most recent content is eventually available.

 ## Usage